goproxy/goproxy.cn/.github/ISSUE_TEMPLATE/question-consultation.md

 ---
-name: Questions related to Go modules
+name: Question consultation
-about: It's convenient for Gophers to describe all their questions related to Go modules.
+about: Create a question to ask others for help.
-title: 'Go modules: '
+title: 'Question: '
 labels: ''
 assignees: ''